reanahub/reana/CONTRIBUTING.rst

 Issues
 ------

-Bug reports, feature requests, and other contributions are welcome.
+Bug reports, issues, feature requests, and other contributions are welcome.
 If you find a demonstrable problem that is caused by the REANA code, please:

 1. Search for `already reported problems